-Internal models, whether developed to help acquire new customers or manage existing ones (Operational Models), calculate losses on the lending book (Impairment Models) or to calculate Regulatory Capital to allow for unexpected losses (IRB Models).
-They are designed to have a level of complexity commensurate with the sophistication of the organisation they have been developed for and to be in line with Accounting (Impairment) or Regulatory (IRB) Standards pertaining to this.
+Internal models, whether developed to help acquire new customers or manage existing ones (Operational Models), calculate losses on the lending book (Impairment Models) or to calculate Regulatory Capital to allow for unexpected losses (IRB Models), should be designed to have a level of complexity commensurate with the sophistication of the organisation they have been developed for and to be in line with Accounting (Impairment) or Regulatory (IRB) Standards pertaining to this.

 We offer independent model validation for a wide range of model types, including: